Giacomo Casanova: Return to Paris

 He knew his stay in Paris might be a long one and he proceeded accordingly: "I saw that to accomplish anything I must bring all my physical and moral faculties in play, make the acquaintance of the great and the powerful, exercise strict self-control, and play the chameleon."
 Casanova had matured, and this time in Paris, though still depending at times on quick thinking and decisive action, he was more calculating and deliberate.
 His first task was to find a new patron.
 He reconnected with his old friend de Bernis, now the Foreign Minister of France.
 Casanova was advised by his patron to find a means of raising funds for the state as a way to gain instant favor.
 Casanova promptly became one of the trustees of the first state lottery, and one of its best ticket salesmen.
 The enterprise earned him a large fortune quickly.
 With money in hand, he traveled in high circles and undertook new seductions.
 He duped many socialites with his occultism, particularly the Marquise Jeanne d'Urfé, using his excellent memory which made him appear to have a sorcerer's power of numerology.
 In Casanova's view, "deceiving a fool is an exploit worthy of an intelligent man".

-Casanova claimed to be a Rosicrucian and an alchemist, aptitudes which made him popular with some of the most prominent figures of the era, among them Madame de Pompadour, Count of Saint-Germain, d'Alembert, and Jean-Jacques Rousseau.
+Casanova claimed to be a Rosicrucian and an alchemist, aptitudes which made him popular with some of the most prominent figures of the era, among them Madame de Pompadour, the Count of Saint-Germain, d'Alembert, and Jean-Jacques Rousseau.
 So popular was alchemy among the nobles, particularly the search for the "philosopher's stone", that Casanova was highly sought after for his supposed knowledge, and he profited handsomely.
 He met his match, however, in the Count of Saint-Germain: "This very singular man, born to be the most barefaced of all imposters, declared with impunity, with a casual air, that he was three hundred years old, that he possessed the universal medicine, that he made anything he liked from nature, that he created diamonds."